winsyi531/MSECG_PixelShuffle/README.md

-# SRECG_noisy
+# SMECG

-This is a pytorch version code for [SRECG: ECG Signal Super-resolution Framework for Portable/Wearable Devices in Cardiac Arrhythmias Classification](https://arxiv.org/abs/2012.03803).
+This network is based on a SR model of [SRECG: ECG Signal Super-resolution Framework for Portable/Wearable Devices in Cardiac Arrhythmias Classification](https://arxiv.org/abs/2012.03803).
+We replace the Residual Blocks in the intermediate layers of SRECG with Mamba blocks.

 ## Introduction

-This neural network is designed for Super-Resolution (SR) task, and the architecture is based on [SRResNet](https://arxiv.org/abs/1609.04802).
+The architecture of the SRECG is designed for Super-Resolution (SR) task, and the architecture is based on [SRResNet](https://arxiv.org/abs/1609.04802).

 For now, we use [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/) dataset for the experiment.
+We also aggregate the noise dataset [MIT-BIH Noise Stress Test Database](https://physionet.org/content/nstdb/1.0.0/) with the clean PTB-XL dataset for training, ehancing the robustness of our SMECG.

+For the noisy inputs, we first apply second-ordered 1Hz to 45Hz band-pass filters on 500Hz high-resolution ECG signals from the PTB-XL dataset.
+Then, we down-sample filtered signals as well three different noises with 360Hz from the MIT-BIH noise dataset to 50Hz.
+We randomly combine low-resolution ECG signals and noise signals with random SNR and random start points.

 For evaluation, we follow the metrics (MSE, RMSE, SSIM, SNR, and PSNR) in this paper [DCAE-SR: Design of a Denoising Convolutional Autoencoder for reconstructing Electrocardiograms signals at Super Resolution](https://arxiv.org/abs/2404.15307).

 ## Data layout

-    SRECG
+    SMECG
       ├── dataset_index
       │     ├── train.txt                       # Index for training dataset
       │     ├── val.txt                         # Index for validation dataset
       │     └── test.txt                        # Index for testing dataset
       │
       ├── model
-      │     ├── model.py                        # Main architecture of SRECG
+      │     ├── model.py                        # Main architecture of SMECG
-      │     └── parts.py                        # Modules adopted in the SRECG
+      │     └── parts.py                        # Modules adopted in the SMECG
       │
       ├── model_pth                             # Checkpoint file for the best performance
       │     └── SRECG-best.pth                  # You have to train your own checkpoint files